 The Moderator monitors the status of the two deployments and indicates the currently active one for Operators and Website Visitors.
 Failover is automatic by default.
 Normally, Operators and Website Visitors are connected to the Primary Deployment.
 When it fails, the Moderator will direct them to the stand-by Redundant Deployment.
 When the Primary Deployment is back to normal, the Moderator will set it as active again with all the data synchronized.
 When the Moderator fails, Operators and Website Visitors will bypass the Moderator to directly connect with the Primary Deployment or the Redundant Deployment.
 Manual failover is also provided in the event of planned downtime.

->

-> The high level concept of the Comm100 MaximumOn™ technology may look simple, but the actual technology to keep the on-going chats intact requires sophisticated algorithms, strong attention to details and years of experience in developing live chat applications.
+The high level concept of the Comm100 MaximumOn™ technology may look simple, but the actual patent pending technology to keep the on-going chats intact requires sophisticated algorithms, strong attention to detail and years of experience in developing live chat applications.

->

-> The table below itemizes failure scenarios and describes how the Comm100 Live Chat MaximumOn™ technology responds.
+The table below itemizes failure scenarios and describes how the Comm100 Live Chat MaximumOn™ technology responds.

 |Redundant component failure, such as hard disk, fan, power unit and network card failure||The component level redundancy protects the deployment.||Yes|